vladrutskiy/CRUD-with-Python-and-MySQL/Checklist.md

  e. ✅ Create login page with Bootstarp
 13. ✅ **Share your project with class.
 (Milestone 2)**
 14. ✅ Connect all tables from the existing DB
+ a. ✅ Tables are editable.
+ b. ✅ Tables are containing info
 15. to be updated…